Creating an Internet-facing load balancer using the Azure portal

 Under Settings of your load balancer, select Probes.
 Then click Add located at the top of the blade.

 There are two ways to configure a probe: HTTP or TCP.
 This example shows HTTP, but TCP can be configured in a similar manner.
 Update the necessary information.
-As mentioned, myLoadBalancer will load balance traffic on Port 80.
+As mentioned, myLoadBalancer load balances traffic on Port 80.
 The path selected is HealthProbe.aspx, Interval is 15 seconds, and Unhealthy threshold is 2.
 Once finished, click OK to create the probe.

 Hover your pointer over the 'i' icon to learn more about these individual configurations and how they can be changed to cater to your requirements.